 Operators have begun to implement elements of digital transformation.
 Tele2, for example, an integrated European operator is moving its network and IT functions to the cloud with network function virtualization (NFV).
 In France, SFR has deployed 4 million Wi-Fi hotspots, enabling the carrier to offload a significant share of its mobile traffic.
 Several carriers are working on data analytics applications that will help them monetize the movement and whereabouts of their customers.

-There are three fundamental pieces of an end-to-end digital transformation: modernizing the network, embracing customer-centricity, and creating a digital culture
+There are three fundamental pieces of an end-to-end digital transformation: modernizing the network, embracing customer-centricity, and creating a digital culture and mindset.

 Modernizing the Network.
 One of the most effective ways for telecommunications operators to start an end-to-end digital transformation is to modernize how information is transmitted over networks and how networks operate.

 Other innovations in network operations include small cells, automation (such as self-optimizing networks), and data analytics that dynamically manage network traffic.